Using data governance to help marketing departments drive conversions is a recent development.

 Data Governance Evolution

 Although data is a necessity and key ingredient for robust product pages, it isn’t enough to generate visual interest in the product.
-Hence a product with complete data is not enough for marketing and conversion.
+Hence a product with complete data is not enough for SEO, marketing, or conversion.

 This has led leading brands to adopt similar governing principles when it comes to rich content like product images, different product views, certification images, application images, 360 images, spec sheets, pdf documents, and installation guides.